Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

-Note, there is a recomendation that when you name a Touchpoint, please, after the name, state the type of Touchpount it is, like for example; VTEX Do API (PCC), which tells the person looking at the Touchpoint, at a later time, that this is a PCC Touchpoint, intended to count people.
+Note, there is a recomendation that when you name a Touchpoint, its name, state the type of Touchpount it is, like for example; VTEX Do API, name it like this; VTEX Do API(PCC), which tells the person looking at the Touchpoint, at a later time, that this is a PCC Touchpoint, intended to count processes.

 ### <a id="Pathpoint_Configuration"></a>Pathpoint Configuration ###